San Pedro de Atacama: Administration

 As a commune, San Pedro de Atacama is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
 The 2008-2012 alcalde is Sandra Berna Martínez.

 Within the electoral divisions of Chile, San Pedro de Atacama is represented in the Chamber of Deputies by Marcos Espinosa (PRSD) and Felipe Ward (UDI) as part of the third electoral district, (together with Tocopilla, María Elena, Calama and Ollagüe).
 The commune is represented in the Senate by Alejandro Guillier Álvarez (PRSD) and Pedro Araya Guerrero (Ind.) as part of the second senatorial constituency (Antofagasta Region).

 Climate

 The town lies at an average of 8,000 ft, thus visitors often experience mild altitude sickness such as dizziness, lethargy and headaches.
 The local climate is extremely dry and mild, with daytime temperatures between 25–30 C in the summer (December to February) and 18–25 C in the winter (June to August).
 Nighttime temperatures routinely drop below 0 C and can reach as low as -10 °C in the winter.
+The record high temperature of 38.3 C was registered in January 2024 in San Pedro de Atacama.

 Köppen-Geiger climate classification system classifies its climate as cold desert (BWk) for an isotherm of the mean yearly temperature of lower than 18 C.